irvinecodingclub/irvinecodingclub.github.io/_posts/2021-11-04-winter-essay-writing-comp.md

 Good luck to all our contestants!

-Please fill out this form to turn in your essay - https://tinyurl.com/ICC2021Writing.
+Please fill out this form to turn in your essay - <a href="https://tinyurl.com/ICC2021Writing">https://tinyurl.com/ICC2021Writing</a>.
 More information can be found on that URL.